 Anatomy and supply

-- Flexor digiti minimi brevis muscle: runs from the metatarsal bone of the little toe and long plantar ligament to the proximal phalanx of the little toe.
+The FDM runs from the metatarsal bone of the little toe and long plantar ligament to the base of the proximal phalanx of the little toe.

-- Opponens digiti minimi muscle: originates at the long plantar ligament, the basis of the fifth metatarsal bone and the tendon sheath of the fibularis longus muscle.
+The opponens digiti minimi originates at the long plantar ligament, the base of the fifth metatarsal bone and the tendon sheath of the fibularis longus muscle.
 Thereupon it inserts again at the lateral border of the fifth metatarsal bone.
 This muscle is not found in all human bodies.